 Mo: I know that you know how important this is, but for the readers reading or listening to this, I can’t emphasis how important it is to keep that in mind.
 The amount of people that I contacted to interview in New York is ten, and I think I'm interviewing five or six people.
 It's a good ratio, but the thing is, it's something you learn.
 I hope people will get to realise that if you're able to do that at an early point in your career, then you can apply that idea to so many other things.

 Mo: But how many people are learning something there?
-A past Viewfinder guest talked to me about how you'd see all these assistants for Mark Seliger and you're wondering what the fuck is everybody learning, really?
+During my interview with Jake Stangel, he mentioned how you'd see all these assistants for Mark Seliger and you're wondering what the fuck is everybody learning, really?

 Andreas: Well, you only learn as much as you're willing to learn anyway.
 I've done jobs where I'm sweeping up the floor and I'm in the basement and someone's telling me to clean up the shelves or whatever.
 Like, pick up the dry cleaning.
 But I think I still got an experience from that, because at the end of the day, it's just valuable to have any type of experience, even the shitty ones.

-Andreas: This is a problem that I think the photographic industry influences, which I really despise, but people would be treated badly and then when they get to the next step, they think that they can behave like that to the next person down.
-I really dislike that approach.
-You could tell when someone would treat you like shit because, hey, they were treated like shit, and it trickles down!
-But again, I don't want to focus on those aspects of the photographic industry, because for me, again, I think I've always tried to stay away from those kind of expectations.
-For a long time, there’s been the established idea of how the way things are done, and how it works, and how you're out there and it's a cut-throat industry! [laughing] The whole reason I started Pau Wau was to completely go against that.
+Andreas: For a long time, there’s been the established idea of how the way things are done, and how it works, and how you're out there and it's a cut-throat industry! [laughing] The whole reason I started Pau Wau was to completely go against that.
 We knew that a publisher wasn't going to come to us and be like, "Hey, you want to make some books?"
 For all the people that we've met through this, and the friendships and collaborations...
-It's made me realise that the photographic industry in a commercial context is not that collaborative.
+It's made me realize that the photographic industry in a commercial context is not that collaborative.

 Mo: I think that idea is supported by the notion that the industry is so small.